36 Non-Candy Easter Egg Fillers Kids Will Love

 Separate It

 One of my favorite tricks to finding good Easter egg fillers is taking a set with small pieces and separating it into the eggs.
-For example, choose a Lego set and put the pieces into the Easter eggs.
+For example, choose an Easter themed Lego set and put the pieces into the Easter eggs.

 There are lots of kits and sets that can be divided into Easter eggs.
 Here are some of my favorites that I’ve used over the years. (affiliates)